MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - Prefer TypeScript, JavaScript, and ASP.NET for web applications.
 - Don't write  web extensions in C++.
 Microsoft has banned using ActiveX.
-- When code is compiled to Emscripten/WASM, it is no longer C++ and other tools apply.
+- When code is compiled to Emscripten/WASM, it's no longer C++ and other tools apply.
 - Microsoft provides [RESTler, a stateful REST API fuzzer](https://github.com/microsoft/restler-fuzzer).

 **Overview and key qualities**